oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

 ## Introduction

-In this lab, you will query the newly created graph (that is, `MOVIESTREAM`) in SQL and PGQL paragraphs of a notebook.
+In this lab, you will create and query a graph (that is, `MOVIESTREAM`) in SQL and PGQL paragraphs of a notebook.

 Estimated Time: 30 minutes.

 ### Objectives

 Learn how to:

-- Import a notebook
+- Use Graph Studio notebooks to query a LLM
-- Create a notebook and add paragraphs
-- Use Graph Studio notebooks with SQL and PGQL paragraphs to query, analyze, and visualize a graph
+- Use Graph Studio notebooks with SQL and PGQL paragraphs to create, query, analyze, and visualize a graph

 ### Prerequisites

 - Earlier labs of this workshop.
-That is, the graph user exists, you have logged into Graph Studio, and created a graph
+That is, the graph user exists, you have logged into Graph Studio, and imported the notebook

 ## Task 1: Explore the data available in the database